Our guide will tell you everything you need about payday loans in North Carolina

-No, it is not.
+No, online loans are also illegal in North Carolina.
 Out-of-state lenders cannot legally provide payday loans to residents of North Carolina unless they are a tribal lender.

-Who can I contact to file a complaint or report an irregularity about lenders in North Carolina?
+Who can I contact to file a complaint or report about a lender in North Carolina?

 You should contact the office of the North Carolina Attorney General or the Commissioner of Banks.